printpanda525-eng/Panda-3mf-toolbox/README.md

 | Real Size Measurements | ✔ | ✔ |
 | Advanced Printing Workflow | ✖ | ✔ |

+The Free version focuses on reliable 3MF import and export with correct real-world scale.
+Advanced production and batch workflows are available in the Accurate version.

 ---

 ## Limitations